 Hike and enjoy in the Gailtal

-The Gailtal stretches from Kartitsch Osttirol to Villach in Carinthia, always along the Gailtal Alps.
-In its infancy, the Gail flows through that Lesachtal.
-There she created the steep slopes on both sides of the valley.
-At Kötschach-Mauthen you leave the whitewater regions of the Gail.
-From there the Gail flows in calmer waters to Villach.
-The Gailtal is wider here and gives the people who live here more space.
-The places are bigger.
-The looks further.
-However, the valley always runs parallel to the border with the neighboring countries of Italy and Slovenia.
-Especially in the region east of Hermagor you can still feel the proximity to Slovenia in the language.
+The Gailtal stretches from Kartitsch in East Tyrol to Villach in Carinthia along the Gailtal Alps.
+In its infancy, the Gail flows through that Lesachtal, creating the escarpments on both sides of the valley.
+At Kötschach-Mauthen you leave the whitewater regions of the Gail and from there you reach calmer waters as far as Villach.
+The Gailtal is wider here and offers the people who live here more space.
+In addition, the places are larger and the views are wider.
+Nevertheless, the valley always runs parallel to the border with the neighboring countries of Italy and Slovenia.
+Especially in the region east of Hermagor you can still feel the proximity to Slovenia, which is also reflected in the language.
 You often hear terms that come from Slovenian.

 Enjoy Gailtal specialities